blackchip-org/zc/README.md

 Use tab to auto-complete.
 First tab completes an operation name as much as possible.
 Next tab shows matching candidates.
-When using on a mobile device, use the "?" button to emulate pressing the tab button twice.
+When using on a mobile device, use the "tab" button to emulate pressing the tab button twice.

 Example use: